What are terpenes?

 Whereas THC or CBD typically makes up 10-30% of a flower’s dry weight, terpenes occurs in trace amounts, generally less than 2%.

-Top naturally occurring terpenes in CBD Hemp.
+Best naturally occurring terpenes in CBD Hemp.

 Limonene (LYM-o-neen) LM (Citrus) – Uplifts mood, relieves stress and anxiety by increasing our serotonin levels, the neurotransmitter also known as the “happy chemical.”
 It will yield a more energetic experience.
 Digestive issues may be improved through limonene’s potent anti-bacterial and anti-fungal effects.
+Cannabis strains high in limonene are usually very social and energizing strains.

 Limonene: Known to be an antifungal agent, and it may also boost mood and reduce inflammation.
 It’s a crucial terpene in CBD because it can increase the absorption rate of other terpenes.